Johnstown, Pennsylvania: 19th century

 Floods were almost a yearly event in the valley during the 1880s.
 On the afternoon of May 30, 1889, following a quiet Memorial Day ceremony and a parade, it began raining in the valley.
 The next day water filled the streets, and rumors began that a dam holding an artificial lake in the mountains to the northeast might give way.
 It did, and an estimated 20 million tons of water began spilling into the winding gorge that led to Johnstown some 14 mi away.
 The destruction in Johnstown occurred in only about 10 minutes.
 What had been a thriving steel town with homes, churches, saloons, a library, a railroad station, electric street lights, a roller rink, and two opera houses was buried under mud and debris.
 Out of a population of approximately 30,000 at the time, at least 2,209 people are known to have perished in the disaster.
 An infamous site of a major fire during the flood was the old stone Pennsylvania Railroad bridge located where the Stonycreek and Little Conemaugh rivers join to form the Conemaugh River.
 The bridge still stands today.

 The Johnstown flood of 1889 established the American Red Cross as the pre-eminent emergency relief organization in the United States.
 Founder Clara Barton, then 67, came to Johnstown with 50 doctors and nurses and set up tent hospitals as well as temporary "hotels" for the homeless, and stayed on for five months to coordinate relief efforts.

 The mills were back in operation within a month.
 The Cambria Works grew, and Johnstown became more prosperous than ever.
 The disaster had not destroyed the community but strengthened it.
 Later generations would draw on lessons learned in 1889.
 After the successful merger of six surrounding boroughs, Johnstown became a city on April 7, 1890.

 20th century

 In 1923, Johnstown Mayor Joseph Cauffiel ordered the expulsion of all African-Americans and Mexicans in Johnstown who had lived in Johnstown for less than seven years.
-The edict was in response to a fatal altercation between Robert Young, a black man, and Johnstown police officers.
+The edict was in response to a deadly shootout between Robert Young, a black man, and Johnstown police officers.
 African-Americans had settled in the Rosedale neighborhood during the Great Migration.
-Although Cauffiel's edict of expulsion was without legal force, Cauffiel's declaration resulted in around 500 African-Americans fleeing the city.
-The Ku Klux Klan burned twelve crosses outside Johnstown in an attempt to intimidate Rosedale's black population.
-Governor Gifford Pinchot intervened to prevent Cauffiel from enforcing the edict.
+Although Cauffiel's edict of expulsion was without legal force, some 500 African-Americans fled the city.
+The Ku Klux Klan burned 12 crosses outside Johnstown in an attempt to intimidate Rosedale's Black population.
+Pennsylvania Governor Gifford Pinchot intervened to prevent Cauffiel from enforcing the edict.